octopress/feeds/README.md

 # Octopress Feed

-Add nice RSS feed to Octopress and Jekyll sites.
+Add nice RSS feeds to Octopress and Jekyll sites.
+Supports a standard feed, an articles-only feed and a link-post feed.

 ## Installation